Awareness & Training

-Fire safety regulatory compliance includes the tireless “behind the scenes” efforts of the Physical Plant, and the annual NYS Office of Fire Prevention & Control (OFPC) inspections exhaustively verify Hamilton’s compliance program each fall.
+Fire safety compliance includes both the substantial efforts expended to build and maintain safe and compliant facilities, as well as the annual NYS Office of Fire Prevention & Control (OFPC) inspections exhaustively verify Hamilton’s compliance program each fall.
 However, the OFPC inspection program is just as concerned with day-to-day behaviors that either defeat installed fire safety systems, or introduce uncontrolled hazards into our facilities.
 The three links below provide regulatory or policy guidance regarding how to avoid OFPC fire safety violations in the first place.

 Fire & Other Emergency Preparedness Drills

 In accordance with NYS law, Hamilton must perform four fire drills per year in all student residential facilities, and 3 fire drills per year in all other occupied/non-residential facilities.
 Since various legal criteria apply regarding the conduct of fire drills, Campus Safety as a general rule will not announce the time of or the location where fire drills are to be performed.
 And please always react to a fire alarm signal as if it’s the “real thing”, even if you know it’s only a fire drill.

 As a part of the College’s broader Emergency Planning efforts, Hamilton will also conduct at least one annual “shelter-in-place” drill and one or more table-top/live action drills with local external emergency response organizations.

 Other Fire Safety Information

 Kerry Rose Fire Sprinkler Notification Act